wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Description ==

-WP e-Commerce Catalog Visibility and Email Inquiry Lite Version allows you to configure Add to Cart and Email Inquiry functionality globally across your WP e-Commerce store on your single product pages, shop pages - list view, grid view, category and tags pages.
+WP e-Commerce Catalog Visibility and Email Inquiry Lite Version allows you to fine tune the e-commerce accessibility on your WP e-Commerce store by setting 'Rules' that apply to all site visitors.
+Fine tune access to the e-commerce function for logged in users by assigning the Rules to WordPress user roles.

+Add a space saving and impressive pop-up email inquiry form to your product offering.
+Pop-up Email Inquiry form is 100% mobile responsive and displays the form beautifully in any mobile in portrait or landscape.

+= Catalog Visibility Rules =

+* Product Page Rule: Hide 'Add to Cart'
+    * Turn ON | OFF for not logged in users
+    * Apply Rule by user role to logged in users.

+* Product Page Rule: Show Email Inquiry Button
+    * Turn ON | OFF for not logged in users
+    * Apply Rule by user role to logged in users

+= Apply Rules to Roles =

+Fine tune your entire Catalog visibility by * 'Apply Rules to Roles' - Configure which user roles each Rule is to Apply too.
+Fine grained control over what your account holders can see and access once they are logged into your site.

-= Configure =
+= Product Page Rule - Hide 'Add to Cart' =

-1. Add to Cart Button to show with an Email Inquiry button with a stylish pop-up product email inquiry form OR
-2. Hide the add to cart Button and just show the Email Inquiry Button turning your site into a brochure site.
-OR
-3. Hide the Add to Cart Button and don't show Email Button.
-PLUS
-4. Choose to apply the above setting to not logged in users and / or logged in users.
+* Turn the Rule ON and Hide the add to cart feature from all not logged in users.
+* Use Roles to give selected users grouped by Roles access to full store functionality.

+= Product Page Rule - Show Email Inquiry Button =

-WP e-Commerce Catalog Visibility and Email Inquiry uses the WordPress email config and requires no external email plugin.
-The email sent to the WP e-Commerce email admin address from each product inquiry contains:
+WP e-Commerce Catalog Visibility and Email Inquiry Lite Version uses the WordPress email config and requires no external email plugin.
+Features

-* Senders Name
+* Instantly add a Product Email Inquiry button to every product page.
+* Option to use hyperlinked text instead of a Button.
+* Email Inquiry form is a pop up form.
+It is a beautifully elegant Email Product Inquiry solution that takes up no room on your product page.
+* Mobile responsive Pop-up auto resizes to any phone screen size - portrait or landscape.
+* Email Contact form breaks down to show beautifully in any mobile device.
+* Use 'Rules and Roles' setting to customize who can see the Email Inquiry button once they are logged in.
+* Set the receiver email address.
-* Senders Email address
+* Set a receiver cc email address
-* Senders Phone
-* Product name the inquiry is sent from as the email subject plus a link to the product page they sent the inquiry from.
-* Senders Message.

-WP e-Commerce Catalog Visibility and Email Inquiry Lite is very simple to set up.
-Once you have installed and activated go to you wp_admin dashboard Settings > Store > Catalog Visibility Tab.
+* Fully customizable Sent success message shows as a pop-up on screen after inquiry is submitted.
+* Use the WordPress text editor (WYSIWYG and HTML) to style the success message (see image under the Screenshots tab on this page).

 = WP e-Commerce Version Compatibility =